Maseerah03/Maseerahs-LearnsConnect/DATABASE_SETUP_GUIDE.md

 ### **Step 1: Access Supabase Dashboard**
 1. Go to [supabase.com](https://supabase.com)
 2. Sign in to your account
-3. Select your EduXperience project
+3. Select your LearnsConnect project
 4. Go to **SQL Editor** in the left sidebar

 ### **Step 2: Run the Migration**